 With Remote Live staging, your staging and live environments are hosted on separate servers.
 This allows you to deploy new versions of portlets and content to your staging environment without worrying about interfering with your live environment.
 With Remote Live staging, you can also use one Liferay instance as the staging server for multiple production servers.
 However, publishing is slower with Remote Live than with Local Live since data needs to be transferred over a network.
 And, of course, you need more hardware to run a separate staging server.

-Liferay 6.1 added a feature to staging called Page Versioning.
+Liferay also offers the Page Versioning feature.
 This feature works with both Local Live and Remote Live staging and allows site administrators to create multiple variations of staged pages.
-This allows to several different versions of sites and pages to be developed at the same time.
+This allows several different versions of sites and pages to be developed at the same time.
 Variations can be created, merged, and published using a Git-like versioning system.
 Let’s jump in to see how to use staging.

 Enabling Local Live Staging

 Site administrators can enable Staging for a site via the Site Settings UI.
-To reach this interface via the Control Panel, select a site in the context menu selector, click on Site Settings in the Control Panel menu, then click on Staging at the left.
+To reach this interface, navigate to the Site Administration → Configuration page of your site, make sure Site Settings is highlighted in the left menu, and click on Staging listed under the Advanced tab.
 Under Staging Type, select either Local Live or Remote Live and additional options appear.
 Staging allows changes to be made in a staging environment so that work can be reviewed, possibly using a workflow, before it’s published to a live site.
 Enabling Local Live staging is easy.
 Just select Local Live and decide whether you’d like to enable page versioning.
 You can enable page versioning on a site’s public pages, private pages, both, or neither.
 Page versioning allows you to work in parallel on different versions of pages and maintains a history of all page modifications.
 We discuss page versioning in more detail below.

 Enabling Remote Live Staging